ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 in streams, reservoirs, and groundwater levels, usually after extended periods of meteorological drought.

-GCMs normally do not simulate hydrological processes in sufficient detail to give deeper insights into hydrological drought processes.
+ESMs normally do not simulate hydrological processes in sufficient detail to give deeper insights into hydrological drought processes.
 Neither do they properly describe agricultural droughts, when crops become affected by the hydrological drought.